souzagbruno10/souzagbruno10/README.md

 ## Hello World :]

 ## 💻 101
-This github it's a part of my studies on programming so that i use this repositories like a diary about my own progress.
+This github it's a part of my studies on programming so that i use this repositories like a diary to register my own progress.

 ## 🧑🏻‍💻 Preferences
 Programming | Network | CyberSecurity